DFX: A Product Design Strategy Approach

 In the rush to get a product quickly to market, many product companies lack the necessary tools, methodology and collaboration expertise to bring all necessary functions (Supply Chain, Quality, Design, Engineering, Manufacturing, Test, After-Market Services, Logistics) to make the DFX a natural extension of the product development process.

-The DFX process has many benefits.
+The Designed For Excellence process has many benefits.
 Some of the obvious benefits include:

 • Product Material Cost Reductions